CameronTrumpy/TFODVanilla/README.md

 <br/><br/>

 **Step 6.** Begin training process by opening  [2.
-Training and Detection.ipynb](https://github.com/CameronTrumpy/TFODVanilla/blob/master/2.%20Training%20and%20Detection.ipynb), this notebook will walk you through installing Tensorflow Object Detection, making detections, saving and exporting your model.
+Training and Detection.ipynb](https://github.com/CameronTrumpy/TFODVanilla/blob/master/2.%20Training%20and%20Detection.ipynb), this notebook will walk you through installing Tensorlow Object Detection, making detections, saving and exporting your model.
 Refer to the  [Notebook Guide](https://github.com/CameronTrumpy/TFODVanilla/blob/master/NotebookGuide.md) to successfully complete the notebook if issues arise.

 <br  /><br/>

-**Step 7.** During this process the Notebook will install Tensorflow Object Detection.
+**Step 7.** During this process the Notebook will install TensorFlow Object Detection.
 You should ideally receive a notification indicating that the API has installed successfully at Step 8 with the last line stating OK.

 <img  src="https://i.imgur.com/FSQFo16.png">